percona/pmm-doc/docs/details/dashboards/kubernetes_volume.md

 !!! caution alert alert-warning "Disclaimer"
     This is an Experimental Dashboard that is not part of the official Percona Monitoring and Management (PMM) deployment and might be updated.
 We ship this Dashboard to obtain feedback from our users.

-!!! note alert alert-primary ""
+!!! note alert alert-primary "Important"
     This dashboard will not work for minikube cluster as there are no drivers for it.